-Amount of

-Name of Individual Annual Payment
+Name of Individual Amount of Annual Payment

-Barry H. Golsen \$17,480
+Barry H. Golsen \$ 17,480

-David R. Goss \$17,403
+David R. Goss \$ 17,403

-Tony M. Shelby \$15,605
+Tony M. Shelby \$ 15,605

-David M. Shear \$17,822
+David M. Shear \$ 17,822

-Compensation of Directors.
-In 1999, the Company compensated seven non-management directors in the amount of \$4,500 each and one non-management director in the amount of approximately \$2,900 for their services.
-The non-management directors of the Company also received \$500 for every meeting of the Board of Directors attended during 1999.
+COMPENSATION OF DIRECTORS.
+In 2000, the Company compensated eight non-management directors in the amount of \$4,500 each for their services.
+The non-management directors of the Company also received \$500 for every meeting of the Board of Directors attended during 2000.
 The following members of the Audit Committee, consisting of Messrs.
-Rhodes, Ille, Brown, and Shaffer, received an additional \$20,000 each for their services in 1999.
-Mr. Burtch will be paid \$16,000 for serving on the Audit Committee during part of 1999.
-As members of the Public Relations and Marketing Committee, Mr. Ille received an additional \$20,000 for his services in 1999, and Mr. Ackerman received an additional \$15,000 and 4,000 shares of the Company's common stock for his services in 1999.
+Rhodes, Ille, Brown (who resigned as a member of the Audit Committee effective May 31, 2001), and Shaffer, received an additional \$20,000 each for their services in 2000.
+In 2000, Mr. Burtch was paid \$16,000 for serving on the Audit Committee during part of 1999 and \$20,000 for his service on the Audit Committee in 2000.
 During 1997, the Board of Directors established a special committee of the Board of Directors for European business development (the "European Operations Committee") and elected Mr. Munson as a member of that committee.
-During 1999, Mr. Munson was paid approximately \$42,100 for his services on the European Operations Committee.
+During 2000, Mr. Munson was paid approximately \$37,300 for his services on the European Operations Committee.

 In September, 1993, the Company adopted the 1993 Non-Employee Director Stock Option Plan (the "Outside Director Plan").
 The Outside Director Plan authorizes the grant of non-qualified stock options to each member of the Company's Board of Directors who is not an officer or employee of the Company or its subsidiaries.
 The maximum shares for which options may be issued under the Outside Director Plan will be 150,000 shares (subject to adjustment as provided in the Outside Director Plan).
 The Company shall automatically grant to each outside director an option to acquire 5,000 shares of the Company's Common Stock on April 30 following the end of each of the Company's fiscal years in which the Company realizes net income of \$9.2 million or more for such fiscal year.
 The exercise price for an option granted under the Outside Director Plan shall be the fair market value of the shares of Common Stock at the time the option is granted.
 Each option granted under the Outside Director Plan, to the extent not exercised, shall terminate upon the earlier of the termination of the outside director as a member of the Company's Board of Directors or the fifth anniversary of the date such option was granted.
-The Company did not grant options under the Outside Director Plan in April, 1997, 1998, and 1999.
+The Company did not grant options under the Outside Director Plan in April, 1998, 1999, and 2000.